-Here’s why dumping Big Tech’s cloud might be the most rebellious, and most reasonable, thing your organisation does this year.
+Here’s why dumping Big Tech’s cloud might be the most rebellious, and most reasonable, thing an organisation could do this year.

 The cloud capital conundrum